 However, if you're up for the challenge, I love to hand mix it!
 It takes a full 10 minutes, and at least 6 of those minutes are pretty sticky.
 It might seem like it won't all come together, but trust me it will!
 Whatever you do, don't add more flour.
 After a while you will feel the gluten develop and become smooth and elastic.
 It's pretty cool to feel and see it happen before your eyes.

-I feed my starter at a ratio of 1:3:3 overnight.
-This means it will be ready to use within 10 hours.
-If I’m using it sooner, within say 6-8 hours, I would feed it 1:2:2.
+This feeding amount means it will be ready to use within 8-10 hours, depending on the warmth of the room overnight.
+If I'm using it sooner, within say 6 hours, I would feed it 1:2:2.

 If your starter is fairly young, it will help to keep it in a warm space overnight when feeding it at a higher ratio.